-There are over 1,350 species in the genera Acacia, which is commonly known as wattle.
-It has a cluster of small golden-yellow fluffy ball-type flowers on a long stem.
+There are over 1,350 species in the genera Acacia, which is commonly known as a wattle.
+Wattle flowers appear as a cluster of small golden-yellow fluffy ball-type flowers on a long stem.
 Species of Acacia are found in different parts of the world.
 Asia has 89 species, Africa has 144, America has 185, and the Pacific region has 7 species.
 In comparison, there are 1,000 different types that grow in every state of Australia.

 This genre is constantly being scrutinized by botanists to truly determine if plants belong to the Acacia group or not.
 All Acacia have the characteristics of crowded or round heads of flowers and the leaf structure that is bipinnate, with some species changing to phyllodes type leaves; the fruit is a pod that splits into a row of seeds.

 Acacia plants are categorized in the subfamily Mimosoideae, a part of the pea family, Fabaceae.
-Plants belonging to the Mimosoideae family all have the ability to enrich soils by transforming nitrogen from the air into soil-bound nitrogen using the nodules on their roots.
-The acacia flower transforms from a spike of globular heads that come in yellow, cream, white, and even pink, into a pod like a pea.
+Plants belonging to the Mimosoideae family all have the ability to enrich soils by transforming nitrogen from the air into soil-bound nitrogen using nodules on their roots.
+The wattle flowers transform from a spike of globular heads that come in yellow, cream, white, and even pink, into a pod like a pea.

 Acacia melanoxlon is known as Blackwood and has been the most favored wood sourced from this group of trees by indigenous people and the early settlers.
 Blackwood is still popular and in use today.
 The Mulga wattle and Gidgee are also known as superb timbers to use.
 Gidgee is preferred for the ringed patterns found in the wood where the tree has some malformations in it.
 Guitars, ukuleles, and other instruments have been made from Australian acacia wood.